-The hardest part of booking the six months we have to fill between the end of the cruise until the next cruise in November is where exactly would we’d like to travel.
+The hardest part of booking the six months we have to fill between the end of the cruise until the next cruise in November is where exactly we’d like to travel.

-With the Schengen visa requirement that we can only stay in Europe for 90 days out of 180 days it makes sense for us to spend more time in the UK that doesn’t fall into the Schengen requirements.
+With the Schengen visa requirement that we can only stay in Europe for 90 days out of 180 days, it makes sense for us to spend more time in the UK that doesn’t fall into the Schengen requirements.

 It’s still hanging up in the air concerning our return to South Africa at the end of the November cruise.
 But one thing we have decided is we won’t stay in South Africa over the holidays due to increased seasonal rental costs and excessive power outages, especially when there are so many people in Marloth Park.
-They are experiencing such issues now as we’ve seen mentioned many times on Facebook.
+They are experiencing such issues now, as we’ve mentioned many times on Facebook.

-It’s been almost eight months since we applied and yet have no response.
+It’s been almost eight months since we applied and yet had no response.
 Without the waiver, we won’t be able to return to South Africa until May 2024.
 That’s too far out for any planning at this point.

-Tomorrow, before noon we’ll get together for the Minnesota Vikings Game at Colleen and Gene’s home where we’ll hook up Tom’s laptop via the HDMI cord to their large TV.
-I am making an egg, mushroom, onions and sausage casserole to bring for brunch.
+Tomorrow, before noon, we’ll get together for the Minnesota Vikings Game at Colleen and Gene’s home, where we’ll hook up Tom’s laptop via the HDMI cord to their large TV.
+I am making an egg, mushroom, onions, and sausage casserole to bring for brunch.

 Now, I’m off to the market once more for a few items.
 We’ll spend a quiet day and evening at our place, having dinner and perhaps watching a movie in the evening.
-We’ve already completed our walk now that the rain stopped.
+We’ve already completed our walk now that the rain has stopped.

 Photo from one year ago today, December 28, 2018: